rasmusab/officialcocktails/officialcocktails.com/content/cocktails/bellini.md

 - For additional flavor, consider adding a small amount of raspberry or strawberry puree to the drink.
 - Garnish with a fresh peach slice or a twist of lemon peel for an extra touch of elegance.

-## Alcohol-free alternative to a Bellini
+## Alcohol-free alternative to the Bellini

 A mocktail alternative to the drink Bellini could be a peach and sparkling water spritzer.
 To make it, blend fresh or frozen peach slices with a bit of water and add a touch of honey or agave syrup to sweeten.
 Pour the peach puree into a glass and top with sparkling water or club soda.
 Garnish with a slice of fresh peach or a sprig of mint.